nicolodavis/lilypond-midi-input/README.md

 - Supports two octaves below and above middle C.
 - Toggle between sharp and flat note entries using an assignable MIDI key.
 - Toggle note durations with assignable MIDI keys.
+- Assignable custom keys that can generate arbitrary key sequences (like "\relative", for example).

 ## Building